shanti-uva/kmaps-tree/README.md

 });
 ```

-The baseURL option requires you to define the url and use the pattern %%ID%% that will be replaced by the id of each node respectively.
+The baseURL option requires you to define the URL and use the pattern %%ID%% that will be replaced by the id of each node respectively.
 It was designed this way so it would work for Rails applications that have the format:

 `HTTPS://SERVER/features/ID`